frigatebird-studio/tonfura-sdk/docs-md/classes/TonfuraConfig.md

 Returns an TonfuraProvider instance.
 Only one provider is created per Tonfura instance.

-The TonfuraProvider is a wrapper around `TonfuraProvider` class and has been expanded to support Tonfura's Enhanced APIs.
+The TonfuraProvider is a wrapper around `axios` class and has been expanded to support Tonfura's APIs.

-Most common methods on the provider are available as top-level methods on the [Tonfura](Tonfura.md) instance, but the provider is exposed here to access other less-common methods.

 #### Returns